Technische Universität Braunschweig

 Context

 New algorithms and approaches for feature model analysis are typically analyzed empirically for their publication.
-Reproducing these results is important to validate research findings, ensure scientific integrity, and allow for the re-usage of tools in further research.
+Replicating these results is important to validate research findings, ensure scientific integrity, and allow for the re-usage of tools in further research.
 However, often the evaluation is not easily reproducible because of missing data or broken tooling.

 Research Problem

-Replicate existing research in the context of feature model analysis by generating functioning replication packages and partially re-computing their evaluations.
+Reproduce existing research in the context of feature model analysis by generating functioning replication packages and partially re-computing their evaluations.
 Further try to reproduce these findings on new and unused feature models.

 Tasks